NCIEVS/evsrestapi-client-SDK/curl-examples/README.md

 `export API_URL=https://api-evsrest-dev.nci.nih.gov/api/v1`

 Run this command before the sample curl calls below as they expect $API_URL to be set.
+NOTE: "dev" URLs are only accessible while behind the NIH firewall.

 All the operations described here perform a GET request.